grassdog/vimfiles/vim-cheats.md

 ## Miscellany

-    ^L      →   Clear and redraw the screen.
+    ^L      Clear and redraw the screen.
-    ^R      →   Redraw the screen removing false lines.
+    ^R      Redraw the screen removing false lines. z       Redraw the screen
-    ^[      →   Escape key.
+    ^[      Escape key.
 Cancels partially formed command.
-    ^^      →   Go back to the last file edited.
-    &       →   Repeat the previous ":s" command.
+    &       Repeat the previous ":s" command.
-    .       →   Repeat the last command that modified the file.
+    .
+Repeat the last command that modified the file.
-    :       →   Begin typing an EX editor command.
-The command is executed once the user types return.
-(See section below.)
-    @       →   Type the command stored in the specified buffer. m       →   Mark the current position with the character specified after the 'm' command. z       →   Redraw the screen
+    @       Type the command stored in the specified buffer. m       Mark the current position with the char specified after the 'm' command.

 ## Shell execution